jiejackfan/Java-Animator/resources/README.md

     - getFrame(int time);
 5. A public class Keyframe was included in the model package, and it has a default constructor and a copy constructor.

-(NEW) This is a list of public methods updated for this assignment:
+(NEW) This is a list of public methods updated for this assignment 9:
   In IShape:
   - int hashCode();
   - boolean equals(Object that);